djangocon/2023.djangocon.eu/_posts/2022-06-02-introducing-conference-chair-logan.md

 ## What sort of hobbies do you enjoy when you're away from the computer?

 > LK: "In the ever fleeting hours away from my computer, I try to be as active as I can be.
 I recently took up golf and have really enjoyed the sport for the ability to get out into nature and be totally disconnected from technology.
-I have also gotten into formula 1 over the last 2 years and I have really enjoyed watching the races and such."
+I have also gotten into Formula 1 over the last 2 years and I have really enjoyed watching the races and such."

 ## What's the best way for people to get in touch with you if they'd like to know more?